Cultural Wellbeing

 Participation in cultural practices

-The participation in cultural practices indicator describes Puget Sound residents’ satisfaction in regards to their participation in cultural practices.
+This indicator describes Puget Sound residents’ satisfaction in regards to their participation in cultural practices.
 “Cultural practices” addresses a range of practices linked to the natural environment, including recreational, civic, and social activities, as well as tribal cultural practices related to natural resources.

 Participation in cultural practices